-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to May 2, 2016, the date that the financial statements were available to be issued.
+The Company evaluates subsequent events and transactions that occur after the balance sheet date up to the date that the financial statements are issued.
 Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.